Ahmed-Nadyy/Gemini-Clone-AI/README.md

 Welcome to the Google Gemini 2.0 Clone!
 This project is a replica of the Google Gemini 2.0 platform, built using React JS, Tailwind CSS, and the Gemini API.
 The clone aims to replicate the advanced AI-powered features and dynamic user interface of the original platform.

+feel free to try it !! => https://gemini-clone-ahmed-nady.netlify.app/

 ## Table of Contents

 - [Features](#features)